huemmerj/.github.io/README.md

 Here are some of my Projects i am Currently working on.
 ## 1. [Howareman](https://github.com/huemmerj/howareman)

 **Description:** Howareman is an open-source app for managing inventory, currently used by my brother, who runs a heating installation business.
 It allows users to efficiently record, store, and manage all types of items.
-Further details on additional features will be provided later.
+Further details and Images are provided in the Repository README.md.
 **Hauptmerkmale:**
 - Barcode Scanning for easy Article Searching
 - Fast Creation of Inventory lists